-One recent example of this is the dividend cut of Owens & Minor (OMI).
+One recent example of this is the dividend cut of AT&T (T).
 The company cut its dividend despite dividend payments that were substantially less than its adjusted earnings-per-share.
-More specifically, Owens & Minor’s payout ratio in the years leading up to its dividend cut are shown below.

-While the company’s corporate speak above leaves much to be desired and can be extremely frustrating for its shareholders, it is not the worst characteristic of this type of dividend cut.
+While a dividend cut can be extremely frustrating for its shareholders, it is not the worst characteristic of this type of dividend cut.

 Instead, the worst part of a capital allocation-related dividend cut is that it is unpredictable.
 In general, it is difficult for shareholders to anticipate how a company will allocate its capital moving forward unless the company provides specific guidance on allocation decisions.

-One way to avoid this type of dividend cut is by looking for companies that have long histories of rising dividend payments.
+One way to avoid dividend cuts is by looking for companies that have long histories of rising dividend payments.
 This shows that a company’s management team is shareholder-friendly and prioritizes consistently delivering cash payments to shareholders over time.

 Investing in these types of companies – those with long and successful dividend growth track records – is an excellent way to avoid dividend cuts from management teams that no longer want to prioritize their dividend payments to shareholders.